Central processing unit: Control unit

 The control unit (CU) is a component of the CPU that directs the operation of the processor.
 It tells the computer's memory, arithmetic and logic unit and input and output devices how to respond to the instructions that have been sent to the processor.

 It directs the operation of the other units by providing timing and control signals.
 Most computer resources are managed by the CU.
 It directs the flow of data between the CPU and the other devices.
 John von Neumann included the control unit as part of the von Neumann architecture.
 In modern computer designs, the control unit is typically an internal part of the CPU with its overall role and operation unchanged since its introduction.

 Arithmetic logic unit

 The arithmetic logic unit (ALU) is a digital circuit within the processor that performs integer arithmetic and bitwise logic operations.
 The inputs to the ALU are the data words to be operated on (called operands), status information from previous operations, and a code from the control unit indicating which operation to perform.
 Depending on the instruction being executed, the operands may come from internal CPU registers, external memory, or constants generated by the ALU itself.

 When all input signals have settled and propagated through the ALU circuitry, the result of the performed operation appears at the ALU's outputs.
 The result consists of both a data word, which may be stored in a register or memory, and status information that is typically stored in a special, internal CPU register reserved for this purpose.

+Modern CPUs typically contain more than one ALU to improve performance.